Do you know someone who has experienced several trials, difficulties, sicknesses, etc., and they just can’t seem to “catch a break”?

 Weather: If you need good weather for an event, call my mom.
 She will pray, you will have sunshine.
 This usually works for me as well, but don’t call me.

-Other small details [remember, the devil is in the details]:
+Other not-so-small details [remember, the devil is in the details]: